treebeardtech/kubeflow-bootstrap/README.md

 3. Enable adoption of cloud-native/AI tools beyond the scope of Kubeflow (e.g. Ray, MLFlow)

 <img src="https://raw.githubusercontent.com/treebeardtech/terraform-helm-kubeflow/main/docs/arch.png" width="650" height="100%">

+### System Requirements

+The default configuration of Kubeflow provided is designed to run on a cluster with 2cpus and 8G memory.

 ## Getting Started